AC mitigation is the process of designing and applying pipeline grounding systems to:

 There are four basic approaches to mitigating AC Interference.
 These mitigation strategies are:

 1. Fault Shielding

-One of the primary concerns with high voltage AC transmission systems parallel to buried pipelines is the risk that a fault condition at a transmission tower could result in the rapid discharge of fault current near the pipeline.
+One of the primary concerns with high-voltage AC transmission systems parallel to buried pipelines is the risk that a fault condition at a transmission tower could result in the rapid discharge of fault current near the pipeline.
 This could lead to direct current arcing in soil – rare but very damaging.
 More common is the rapid ground potential rise that subjects the pipeline coating to large voltage gradients that result in coating damage.
 Fault shielding is a suitably designed grounding system that is installed between the tower footing and the pipeline that acts to shield the pipeline and shunt harmful currents away from the pipeline by providing a low resistance path to earth.
 This typically takes the form of a parallel shielding wire, either copper or zinc, connected to the pipeline.

 2. Gradient Control Mats

 When high levels of AC voltage are present on a pipeline, either during a fault condition or as the result of an inductive coupling during normal steady-state operations, personnel in close proximity to and/or touching any above ground or exposed appurtenance are at risk for electrical shock step or touch hazards.
-Installing gradient control mat, which is a system of buried bare conductors, typically galvanized steel, copper or zinc, connected to the structure, provides localized touch and step voltage protection by creating an equipotential area around the appurtenance.
+Installing a gradient control mat, which is a system of buried bare conductors, typically galvanized steel, copper, or zinc, connected to the structure, provides localized touch and step voltage protection by creating an equipotential area around the appurtenance.

 3. Lumped Grounding Systems

 Lumped pipeline grounding systems consist of shallow or deep localized grounding conductors that are connected to the structure at strategic locations to reduce the AC voltage level along the pipeline.
 This provides protection to the structure during steady-state or fault conditions from the nearby electric transmissions.